 Deploying an Image Classifier on UCloud

 This tutorial will guide you through setting up a Triton inference server on UCloud for image recognition and classification tasks.
-We will use the PyTorch application to create an InceptionV3 model, convert it to ONNX and TesorRT formats, and deploying it using the Triton Inference Server on UCloud.
-This setup allows us to handle inference requests efficiently using HTTP/REST, GRPC, or C API interfaces.
+We will use the PyTorch app to create an InceptionV3 model, convert it to ONNX and TesorRT formats, and deploy it using the Triton Inference Server on UCloud.
+This setup allows us to handle inference requests efficiently using HTTP/REST, gRPC, or C API interfaces.

 Steps Overview